REALbasic Developer Logo

 Creating your own FTP server isn't difficult, but you must read the many RFC (Request For Comment) docs that explain the FTP standard....

-Versions of REALbasic
+Versions of Xojo

-* If your code is such that it greatly depends on features of a pre-release version of REALbasic, we might make an exception, if we feel the features are at the core of your article.
+* If your code is such that it greatly depends on features of a pre-release version of Xojo, we might make an exception, if we feel the features are at the core of your article.
 But you must make it very clear that your program requires a pre-release version, specify which version it requires, and explain why you had to use that version.
-Because of the lead time required for publication, it may be that the pre-release version used is officially released by the time that issue of the magazine is published, but there's no guarantee that REAL Software hasn't changed something from the pre-release version that renders your project incompatible.
+Because of the lead time required for publication, it may be that the pre-release version used is officially released by the time that issue of the magazine is published, but there's no guarantee that Xojo, Inc. hasn't changed something from the pre-release version that renders your project incompatible.

 Writing Your Article